aaronmhargrove/Onboarding-System/README.md

 * Go to [this website](https://curl.haxx.se/docs/caextract.html) and download the latest cacert.pem file
 * Place it in your server/computer PHP file directory (or anywhere, just somewhere where you'll be able to find it)
 * In your php.ini: `curl.cainfo = "C:\php\cacert.pem"`

+#### Steps are not updating properly
+* The issue is most likely that your php.ini needs some additional setup.
+* Go to [this website](https://curl.haxx.se/docs/caextract.html) and download the latest cacert.pem file
+* Place it in your server/computer PHP file directory (or anywhere, just somewhere where you'll be able to find it)
+* In your php.ini: `curl.cainfo = "C:\php\cacert.pem"`